FAQ

 However, to give offsite companies access to advanced geometric capabilities that are currently only available on AutoCAD, hsbcad has created a powerful bi-directional bridge between AutoCAD and Revit.

 Through this bridge, offsite companies can work fully BIM compliant.
-Imagine you start modelling in hsbdesign for Autodesk Revit, progressing next to advanced detailing in hsbdesign for AutoCAD and finally returning this detailing back into hsbdesign for Autodesk Revit.
-With this approach, hsbdesign for AutoCAD becomes part of a BIM compliant work process.
-Imagine is real, imagine is hsbcad!
+Imagine you start modelling in hsbDesign for Autodesk Revit, progressing next to advanced detailing in hsbDesign for AutoCAD and finally returning this detailing back into hsbDesign for Revit.
+With this approach, hsbDesign for AutoCAD becomes part of a BIM compliant work process.

 Keith Cotter